-2.0 By October 1 the Academic Vice-President and Provost, as Chair of the Rank and Tenure Committee, will send a reminder to members of Faculty that those who are about to complete the prescribed minimum of years in the rank of Assistant Professor or of Associate Professor [see 2.2.1] and who wish to be considered for advancement in rank must apply in writing to the Chair of the Rank and Tenure Committee by November 1.

-- 3.0 Any other Faculty member seeking advancement in rank must apply, in writing, to the Chair of the Rank and Tenure Committee by November 1. - 4.0 Accelerated promotion to the rank of Associate Professor or Professor may be sought by a Faculty member on the grounds of exceptional teaching and exceptional scholarly achievement.
-A Faculty Member who seeks early consideration as an exceptional case shall apply in writing to the Chair of the Rank and Tenure Committee by November 1.
-The application shall include a detailed rationale as to why early consideration is merited. - 5.0 The procedures and criteria for evaluation that shall be used in the view of applications for advancement in rank are described in 2.2.1, 2.2.2, and 2.2.3.3 of this Agreement.
+- 2.0 By September 1 the Academic Vice-President and Provost, as Chair of the Rank and Tenure Committee, will send a reminder to members of Faculty that those who are about to complete the prescribed minimum of years in the rank of Assistant Professor or of Associate Professor [see 2.2.1] and who wish to be considered for advancement in rank must apply in writing to the Chair of the Rank and Tenure Committee by September 15. - 3.0 Any other Faculty member seeking advancement in rank must apply, in writing, to the Chair of the Rank and Tenure Committee by September 15. - 4.0 Accelerated promotion to the rank of Professor may be sought by a Faculty member on meeting the requirements outlined in 2.2.3.2 A Faculty member who seeks early consideration shall apply in writing to the Chair of the Rank and Tenure Committee by September 15.
+The application shall include a detailed rationale as to why early consideration is merited.
+An Associate Professor must have completed six years service as an Associate before applying for an accelerated promotion.
+A Faculty member may apply for accelerated promotion only once for a given rank.
+For this reason, a Faculty member may wish to consult with their Dean before applying.